Aliases for GTF2I Gene

 GeneCards Summary for GTF2I Gene

 GTF2I (General Transcription Factor IIi) is a Protein Coding gene.
-Diseases associated with GTF2I include williams-beuren syndrome and supravalvar aortic stenosis.
-Among its related pathways are Akt Signaling and TNF-alpha/NF-kB Signaling Pathway.
+Diseases associated with GTF2I include Williams-Beuren Syndrome and Supravalvar Aortic Stenosis.
+Among its related pathways are TNF-alpha/NF-kB Signaling Pathway and Assembly of RNA Polymerase-II Initiation Complex.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and mitogen-activated protein kinase binding.
 An important paralog of this gene is GTF2IRD1.

 UniProtKB/Swiss-Prot for GTF2I Gene